unicode-org/cldr/docs/ldml/tr35-keyboards.md

 #### Reorder and Markers

-The reorders do not themselves interact with markers, that is, markers may not be matched by a `reorder` element.
-However, if a character preceded by one or more markers is reordered due to a `reorder` element, those markers will also move with the characters as with the `transform` elements.
+Markers are not matched by `reorder` elements.
+However, if a character preceded by one or more markers is reordered due to a `reorder` element, those markers will be reordered with the characters, maintaining the same relative order.
+This is a similar process to the algorithm used to normalize strings processed by `transform` elements.

-Keyboard implementations need to process reorders as following.
+Keyboard implementations must process reorders using the following algorithm.

-Note that steps 1 and 3 are identical to those steps used for normalization using markers in the [Marker Algorithm Overview](#marker-algorithm-overview).
+Note that steps 1 and 3 are identical to the steps used for normalization using markers in the [Marker Algorithm Overview](#marker-algorithm-overview).

 Given an input string from context or from a previous `transformGroup`: